 048:17:25 McCandless: Loud and clear, now.

 048:17:29 Aldrin: Okay.
 The battery charge is in - in the process now and the waste-water dump is in work.
 MCC-3 has been cancelled.
-It would have been 0.8 foot per second.
+It would have been 0.8 feet per second.
 MCC-4 now looks like about 2.4 feet per second.
 At around 53 hours we'll do a P52 in PTC.
 Over.

 048:17:56 McCandless: Roger, 11.
 The magnitudes of the midcourse corrections were just for your information, but Midcourse 4 was down around 2.0 feet per second.
 Again, for your information, on SPS chamber pressure, it looks like your onboard readout of 87 psi corresponds to 92 psi by our telemetry, and your value of 89 on board corresponds to 94.
 Over.
 [Long pause.]